paul-schroff/hologradpy/docs/auto_examples/experiment.rst

     import time
     import numpy as np
-    from src.hologradpy import hardware as hw
+    from hologradpy import hardware as hw

     # These modules are only needed for our camera and SLM drivers
     import cv2 as cv